 ALLAN P. MERRILL.
-Mr. Merrill, 46, joined us in May 2007 as Executive Vice President and Chief Financial Officer and currently serves as our President and Chief Executive Officer.
+Mr. Merrill, 47, joined us in May 2007 as Executive Vice President and Chief Financial Officer and currently serves as our President and Chief Executive Officer.
 Mr. Merrill was previously with Move, Inc. where he served as Executive Vice President of Corporate Development and Strategy beginning in October 2001.
 From April 2000 to October 2001, Mr. Merrill was president of Homebuilder.com, a division of Move, Inc. Mr. Merrill joined Move, Inc. following a 13-year tenure with the investment banking firm UBS (and its predecessor Dillon, Read & Co.), where he was a managing director and served most recently as co-head of the Global Resources Group, overseeing the construction and building materials, chemicals, forest products, mining and energy industry groups.
-Mr. Merrill is a member of the Policy Advisory Board of the Joint Center for Housing Studies at Harvard University and the Homebuilding Community Foundation.
+Mr. Merrill was member of the Policy Advisory Board of the Joint Center for Housing Studies at Harvard University and the Homebuilding Community Foundation.
 He is a graduate of the University of Pennsylvania, Wharton School with a Bachelor of Science in Economics.

 KENNETH F. KHOURY.
-Mr. Khoury, 61, joined us in January 2009 as Executive Vice President and General Counsel and currently serves as our Executive Vice President, General Counsel, and Chief Administration Officer.
-Mr. Khoury was previously Executive Vice President and General Counsel of Delta Air Lines from September 2006 to November 2008.
+Mr. Khoury, 62, joined us in January 2009 as Executive Vice President and General Counsel and currently serves as our Executive Vice President, General Counsel, and Chief Administration Officer.
+Mr. Khoury was previously Executive Vice President and General Counsel of Delta Ait Lines from September 2006 to November 2008.
 Practicing law for over 30 years, Mr. Khoury's career has included both private practice and extensive in-house counsel experience.
-Prior to Delta Air Lines, Mr. Khoury was Senior Vice President and General Counsel of Weyerhaeuser Corporation and spent 15 years with Georgia-Pacific Corporation, where he served as Vice President and Deputy General Counsel.
-He also spent five years at law firm White & Case in New York.
-He received a Bachelor of Arts degree from Rutgers College and a Juris Doctor from Fordham University School of Law.
+Prior to Delta Air Lines, Mr. Khoury was Senior Vice President and General Counsel of Weyerhaeuser Corporation and spent 15 years with Georganic American and Senie and Seni

 ROBERT L. SALOMON.
-Mr. Salomon, 52, joined us in February 2008 as Senior Vice President and Chief Accounting Officer and Controller and currently serves as our Executive Vice President, Chief Financial Officer and Chief Accounting Officer.
+Mr. Salomon, 53, joined us in February 2008 as Senior Vice President and Chief Accounting Officer and Controller and currently serves as our Executive Vice President, Chief Financial Officer and Chief Accounting Officer.
 Mr. Salomon was previously with the homebuilding company Ashton Woods Homes where he served as Chief Financial Officer and Treasurer since 1998.
 Previously, he served with homebuilder MDC Holdings, Inc. in financial management roles of increasing responsibility over a 6 year period.
-A Certified Public Accountant, Mr. Salomon has 28 years of financial management experience, 20 of which have been in the homebuilding industry.
+A Certified Public Accountant, Mr. Salomon has 29 years of financial management experience, 21 of which have been in the homebuilding industry.
 Mr. Salomon is a member of the American Institute of Certified Public Accountants and a graduate of the University of Iowa with a Bachelor of Business Administration.